 —VP, integrated community partnerships, health plan

-“To ensure equity is not a fleeting issue; you need to embed it throughout the organization.”
+“To ensure equity is not a fleeting issue; you need to embed it throughout the organisation.”

 —Chief diversity officer, health system